-Home » Symptoms » Dog Symptoms A-Z » Partial Globe Prolapse
+Home » Symptoms » Dog Symptoms A-Z » Partial globe prolapse

-Partial Globe Prolapse in Dogs
+Partial globe prolapse in Dogs

-The condition in which a dog’s eyeball is partially outside the eye socket is known as exophthalmos or proptosis.
-This involves the displacement of the eyeball forward from its normal position.
+The condition in which a dog’s eyeball is partially outside the orbital cavityThe orbital cavity is a bony structure in the skull that surrounds the eye and its adnexa.
+It protects the eye and provides attachment points for the eye muscles. is known as exophthalmos or proptosis.
+In this case, the eyeball shifts forward from its normal position.

 Can Occur with the Following Diseases: